 A business plan is not a paper exercise.
 At its best, it is the operating system for the business.
 It helps define where you are going, why the market supports the journey, and how the economics work over time.

 Without that framework, even a strong idea can drift.
 Costs rise faster than expected, the offer gets fuzzy, and the owner ends up reacting instead of leading.
+That is why planning is not about creating a document for the shelf.
+It is about giving the business a way to think before it spends.

 Why plans get ignored